Drelkan/Projet-6/README.md

 # Piiquante

-This project is a web application for sharing spicy recipes.
+Piiquante is a web application for reviewing and rating hot sauces.

 ## Requirements